e0404/paper-superiorization-imrt/README.md

    cd paper-superiorization-imrt
    ```

-3. Initialize and update submodules:
+3. Download the correct version of matRad by initialize and update submodules:

    ```bash
    git submodule init